 8. Protective touches

 For added life, your compact spy glasses need to be adequately shielded against unyielding outdoor conditions.
 Your pair is likely to fall, which demands proper shock absorption if you are to use it again.
 The rubber coating is the first line of defense against such unprecedented outcomes.
-Apart from that, consider buying a pair with a fog proof and waterproof features just in case the weather turns wild.
+Apart from that, consider buying a pair with fog proof and waterproof features just in case the weather turns wild.
 With such attributes, your field glasses will serve you for a long and save you money.

 9. Field of view